 The interaction term zint21 allows us to easily insert an interactive environmental effect.
 When zint21=0, eq 3 becomes the previously mentioned eq 2 (additive effect).
-When zint21≠0, then the value of E1 (i.e. temperature) at which the rate is maximised is a function of the value of E2 (i.e. salinity).
+When zint21≠0, then the value of E1 (i.e. temperature) at which the rate is maximised is a function of the value of E2 (i.e. salinity) (Fig. 8c, d).
 We used this method for adding an interaction due to its simplicity of implementation, but our method should be robust and should work with other approaches as well.